 How to Choose an LLC Bank Account

 An LLC is a business structure that protects business owners from being personally responsible for business debts or liabilities.
-Simply put, an LLC is there to keep business liability, personal banking, and professional expenses separate.
+Simply put, an LLC keeps business liability, personal banking, and professional expenses separate.

-It’s important to choose a bank account that’s equipped to function well alongside your LLC. providing flexibility, online access, and customer support.
+It’s important to choose a bank account that’s equipped to function well alongside your LL, providing flexibility, online access, and customer support.

 Here are some factors to consider when picking your LLC’s bank account.